A Place of Quiet Reflection

 Today, the area is managed by Maitland City Council and is open as a free public reserve seven days a week, appointed with electric barbecues, picnics areas, a playground and walking trails, making it a popular recreational spot for fitness enthusiasts who enjoy walking or cycling and family groups enjoying the fresh air and open spaces.

-Maitland’s Miniature Railway operates from Walka Waterworks every Sunday from 11am onwards, offering rides at a cost of $3 per person.
+Maitland’s Miniature Railway operates from Walka Waterworks every Sunday.
 The rail track meanders alongside the beautiful lake and through the native bushland for approx. 1.5 kilometres each way, returning to Walka Rail Station…

 Story and Images Marilyn Collins.